Colosseum Rome Then vs Now

 History of Colosseum Rome

-The history of Colosseum Rome spans centuries of cultural evolution, political change, and social transformation. from decades ago, the cityscape looked remarkably different from what we see today.
+The history of Colosseum Rome spans centuries of cultural evolution, political change, and social transformation. from 1920, the cityscape looked remarkably different from what we see today.
 Streets that now buzz with modern traffic were once quiet thoroughfares traversed by horses and carts.
 Buildings that have since been replaced by modern structures once defined the skyline.

 Through periods of colonial rule, independence movements, and rapid industrialization, Colosseum Rome has continuously reinvented itself while preserving its cultural essence.
 The architectural heritage visible in older photographs reflects the various influences that have shaped this city – from traditional styles to colonial-era structures to contemporary designs.